kragorg/dng/chapters/2025-10-05 — Dungeons and Gardens.md

 “My turn again,” Doctor Pepe sighs, pulling out his tools.
 With an ease born of long practice, he works the lock.
 With a final, satisfying *click*, it springs open.

-This time, Elara pushes the door open herself, peering into the room beyond.
+Elara again takes the initiative, pushing the door open and peering into the room beyond.
 She gasps.

 Unlike every other room they have seen, this one is immaculate.
 A large bed is perfectly made.
 Two nightstands sit beside it, free of dust.
 A stone desk and chair are neatly arranged against the far wall.
 The only thing that seems out of place is a heavy stone chest built into the floor at the foot of the bed.
 There is no dust, no decay.
 It is as if its owner had just stepped out.